What Bash Scripting Is and Why Server Administrators Rely on It

 Variables: Storing and Reusing Information

-Variables let you store information inside a script so you can use it later.
+Variables let you store information inside a script so you can reference it later.
 There is no space around the equals sign when assigning a variable.

 server_name="web-prod-01"